- Ann-Christin Wagner

 - International Development School of Social and Political Science University of Edinburgh

 - Research Interests

-- Social Anthropology, Migration studies, Refugee studies, Anthropology of the Middle East, Urban Refugees, Urban anthropology, Border studies, Hospitality
+- Social Anthropology, Migration studies, Refugee studies, Anthropology of the Middle East, Urban Refugees, Urban anthropology, Border studies, Hospitality, Refugee youth and displacement

 And yet they move!
 Mobility and rural livelihoods among Syrian refugees in Mafraq, Jordan